shanhaiying/matplotlib-backend-pgf/README.md

 Some notes:

-* It is recommended to install the [unicode variant of Computer Modern](http://sourceforge.net/projects/cm-unicode/) and to choose `CMU Serif`, `CMU Sans Serif`, etc. in the rc parameters (`demo/create_demo_figures.py` for example).
+* It is recommended to install the [unicode variant of Computer Modern](http://sourceforge.net/projects/cm-unicode/) and to choose `CMU Serif`, `CMU Sans Serif`, etc. in the rc parameters.
+The [demo script](https://github.com/pwuertz/matplotlib-backend-pgf/blob/master/demo/create_demo_figures.py) uses these fonts for example.
 This provides the most consistent appearance for LaTeX documents.